How Does Paradoxical Intention Therapy Work?

 Repeated confrontation in place of avoidance

 If this person went through paradoxical intention therapy, they might repeatedly put themselves into situations where they are forced to try new things, even though they could fail.
-They might continue to do this until it becomes so natural that the fear and anxiety around trying new things is no longer present.
+They might continue to do this until it becomes so natural that the fear and anxiety around trying new things are no longer present.

 This type of cognitive psychotherapy may lead to improvement for this type of problem, as well as for symptoms related to performance anxiety, obsessive-compulsive disorder, insomnia, and sleep restriction.